ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 the top joint of the thumb, be examined, it
 can be seen that in the centre—as indeed
 in the fingers also—is a kind of spiral
-formed of fine grooves in th
+formed of fine grooves in the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_douglass_ver01:data:sn85038292:00415623847:1883052601:0094/pct:72.002913,45.885340,12.235980,30.251745/!600,600/0/default.jpg"/>
 </td>